The Spice Square, also known as Rahba Kedima, is a smaller market, less densely packed with tourists.

 A few I recommend are;

+.
 La Famille

+.
 La Ferme

+.
 Mandala Society.

+.
 Broc The Kasbah.

 Palais Donab also does a lovely vegetable tagine, and it’s a beautiful place to have lunch or dinner.

-NB.
-See my separate post about Palais Dar Donab.
+I have written a separate article about Palais Dar Donab.

-Write down the restaurants you wish to try before travelling, including the address and opening times to save wandering around in the heat and getting tired.
+Write down the restaurants you wish to try before travelling, including their address and opening times.

-Marrakech is a safe place for travellers with a relatively low crime rate.
+Marrakech is a safe place for travellers with a relatively low crime rate, but scams can happen.

-However, like any other destination, there are several things to be mindful of.
+Like any other destination, there are several things to be mindful of as a first-time visitor to the red city.

-There are a few scams which visitors for the first time to Marrakech should know about.
+There are a few potential scams that visitors for the first time to Marrakech should know about.

 .The road is closed.